Box

 But what does that mean for artists?

 If you're running software that supports on-device AI inference, you can benefit from this added acceleration for image enhancement, noise reduction, auto-tagging, or live model previews.
-NPUs help offload these smaller but constant tasks from your GPU, freeing it up for the heavy lifting for image generation models like Stable Diffusion or DALL·E.
+NPUs help offload these smaller but constant tasks from your GPU, freeing it up for the heavy lifting for image generation models like Stable Diffusion.

 Additionally, as more tools are updated to support these chips, future-proofing your system with an NPU-enabled CPU is a smart move.